Key takeaways:

 Reliance on published rankings

 • Google leaned into our IP addresses and heavily populated search engine result pages (SERPs) with providers in our local areas.
 A few nationally top-ranked health systems showed up in SERPs.
-These national providers often had strong, established SEO and topic authority that likely drove their appearance in SERPs for all three IP locations.
+These national providers often had strong, established SEO and topic authority that likely drove their appearance in SERPs for IP locations.

 • ChatGPT didn’t take location into account unless specifically prompted.
 It seemed to home in on “top-ranked,” “the best,” and similar phrases in the prompt.
-ChatGPT then tended to either deliver results from nationally top-ranked health systems (based on U.S. News & World Report, Healthgrades, and similar ranking lists) or give guidance on what to look for to find the best provider.
+ChatGPT then tended to either deliver results from nationally top-ranked health systems (based on U.S. News & World Report, Healthgrades and similar ranking lists) or give guidance on what to look for to find the best provider.
 It advised us to look at recommendations from professional organizations and primary care providers and to review provider certifications and experience.

 Correlation with page one SERPs

 Google favors sites that demonstrate experience, expertise, authoritativeness and trustworthiness (E-E-A-T).
 The same applies to generative search.
 We expected brands that rank high in Google SERPs to appear in ChatGPT, too.
-While some high-ranking brands appeared in ChatGPT, the citations did not align with Google SERPs.
+While some high-ranking brands appeared in ChatGPT, initially the citations did not align with Google SERPs.

 • ChatGPT most often linked to service line or home landing pages, not specific content pages.
 These child pages didn’t necessarily rank high in Google SERPs.
 ChatGPT’s responses were succinct, though generally longer than Google’s AIOs, and sometimes offered recommendations and next steps.